Aruba releases end-to-end switching portfolio

 “Enterprises are looking for powerful platforms with simplified operations to keep up with the current and future needs of the business.

-He says, “Aruba's CX switching portfolio allows customers to use a single platform for Ethernet switching from the data centre to the access layer, providing a consistent, cloud-native OS, helping enterprises achieve easier management, more consistent operator experience and higher levels of quality assurance."Pricing and Availability
+He says, “Aruba's CX switching portfolio allows customers to use a single platform for Ethernet switching from the data center to the access layer, providing a consistent, cloud-native OS, helping enterprises achieve easier management, more consistent operator experience and higher levels of quality assurance."Pricing and Availability

 The CX Switching Portfolio, including the Aruba CX 6300 and CX 6400 Series switches, the new version of AOS-CX and Aruba NetEdit 2.0 will begin shipping in November 2019.